microsoft/pxt/docs/writing-docs/macros.md

 ### sig

-The **sig** displays a signature of the first function call in the snippet.
+The **sig** "language" displays a signature of the first function call in the snippet.

     ```sig
     basic.showNumber(5)